 An instantly recognisable London landmark, Buckingham Palace is the Queen’s London residence and the administrative headquarters of the British monarch.
 It also serves as the backdrop to the Changing of the Guard Ceremony, which takes place 11 am on Monday, Wednesday, Friday, and Sunday and daily in the summer.

 Do you want to walk in the footsteps of the Royals and Heads of State?
-If so, you can take a look at some of Buck House’s 775 rooms when the Queen takes her summer holiday to Balmoral Castle.
-From July to September, you can take a guided tour of the State Rooms.
+If so, you can take a look at some of Buck House’s 775 rooms when the Queen takes her summer holiday to Balmoral Castle on a guided tour of the State Rooms.

 Closest Tube stations to Buckingham Palace: Victoria, St. James’s Park or Green Park